List of Game of Thrones episodes: Season 1 (2011)

-In Winterfell, Ned Stark becomes Hand of the King to Robert Baratheon, bringing his daughters, Sansa and Arya, with him to King’s Landing.
-Ned's son, Bran, is paralyzed after stumbling upon Robert's wife, Cersei Lannister, having sex with her twin brother, Jaime.
+In Winterfell, Eddard "Ned" Stark becomes Hand of the King to Robert Baratheon, bringing his daughters, Sansa and Arya Stark, with him to King’s Landing.
+Ned's son Bran is paralyzed after stumbling upon Robert's wife, Queen Cersei Lannister, having sex with her twin brother, Jaime.
 Ned discovers that Robert and Cersei's three children are in fact Jaime and Cersei's, and are not rightful heirs to the throne.
-Following Robert's death, however, Cersei's eldest, Joffrey, is crowned.
-Ned's refusal to recognize Joffrey as king leads to his execution, Sansa is held against her will, and Arya escapes by passing as a commoner boy.
-Meanwhile, Ned's bastard son Jon Snow joins the Night's Watch, an ancient order sworn to defend Westeros by maintaining the Wall.
-In Essos, the exiled Viserys Targaryen marries off his sister, Daenerys, to Dothraki warlord Khal Drogo in exchange for an army to take back Westeros, where his father was once king.
+Following Robert's death, however, Cersei's eldest, Joffrey Baratheon, is crowned.
+Ned's refusal to recognize Joffrey as king leads to his execution; Sansa is held against her will, and Arya escapes by passing as a commoner boy.
+Meanwhile, Ned's bastard son, Jon Snow, joins the Night's Watch, an ancient order sworn to defend Westeros by maintaining the Wall.
+In Essos, the exiled Viserys III Targaryen marries off his sister, Daenerys Targaryen, to Dothraki warlord Khal Drogo in exchange for an army to take back Westeros, where his father was once king.
 Daenerys is gifted three dragon eggs while Viserys is eventually killed by Drogo, who later dies himself.
 Daenerys then hatches the dragon eggs, bringing dragons back into the world.